Rrantisi/humming-bird/README.md

 - Login using your Google Account by clicking login button
 - Create a new post by clicking the "+" button
-- Read recent posts of your commuinty
+- Check recent posts by your community
-- Update existing comments
+- Offer help by adding comments
-- Delete existing comments
+- Update/Delete your comments
 - See your profile details by clicking your avatar image
 - Add more info about you by clicking add more info button
 - See all your comments, and update or delete them.